Reviews You Can Rely On

 Wicking and Breathability

-To test breathability and wicking capabilities, we wore each pair while performing high and low-intensity activities.
-Trail running in each sock in warm weather was the best tell-tale sign of wicking and breathability.
+To test breathability and wicking capabilities, we wore each pair while performing high- and low-intensity activities.
+Trail running and hiking in each sock in warm weather was the best tell-tale sign of wicking and breathability.
 Wearing different socks allowed us to see which foot felt hotter or less comfortable.
-We ran through the high Peruvian Andes, the jagged Colorado Rocky Mountains, and on lonely, hot desert trails.
-We also took the socks skiing to determine how well they wicked away moisture in cold environments.
+We adventured through the high Peruvian Andes, the jagged Utah and Colorado Rocky Mountains, and across the Italian Alps.
+We even plowed through snow and trudged through deserts in order to test our lineup in a wider variety of temps and climates.

 Warmth